 In approaching Teen Substance Abuse and Mental Health Disorder Treatment, we aim to be as thorough, precise, and individualized, throughout every step of the treatment process.
 This includes even the originating phone calls preceding the family’s decision for a teen to come to Paradigm, the ongoing diagnostic processes, and all different aspects of our therapy session and therapeutic supplementary program work.
 We believe that by being more thorough and exacting every step of the way, the result is that our treatment experience is far more precise and individualized than many treatment centers.
 And to this end, we recognize the initial diagnostic interviews and processes, including the Psychological Testing and Teen Psychiatric Evaluation, to be two pivotal steps in ensuring our ability to provide this high quality treatment.

-Upon admission to Paradigm Malibu, all teens begin with several different diagnostic testing processes, including a complete psychiatric evaluation by our Medical Director, a Board Certified Adolescent Psychiatrist with a specialty in Addictionology.
+Upon admission to Paradigm Malibu, all teens begin with several different diagnostic testing processes, including a psychiatric evaluation.
 This specific evaluation can last from several hours to several days to complete, depending on the complexity of any number of issues, and what connections may exist between them.
 Though the psychiatrist does work with teens to explore present problems and symptoms, the evaluation reaches much further beyond this.
 The psychiatrist also works with teens to evaluate current health issues and gather a thorough health history including family health and psychiatric histories, medications currently being taken, information about the teen’s childhood development, school, friends, and family relationships.
 If appropriate it may also include laboratory studies such as blood tests or urinalysis.
 To this end, the Psychiatric Evaluation that teens undergo is an extremely thorough look at any and all possible contributing factors that may be at work in the teen’s current struggles and experience so that our treatment teams have the most thorough information possible upon which to draw upon, when creating the teen’s treatment plan.